touchpi/devbuster/README.md

 ### Use
 - Run your X Windows Server
-- Open your development shell with: `wsl -d devbuster`
+- Open your development shell with: `wsl -d devbuster --cd ~`
 - Default browser is chromium.
 Just enter `chromium` in your WSL shell.
 It should apear a X Window with the chromium browser. <ins>It is not recommended to use this browser for internet surfing, because it is an old version with lots of vulnerabilities.</ins> Just use it internally or use it only for well known internets sites (e.g. entering your pycharm licence key).
 - `cd touchpi`
 - Run touchpi with `./start.sh`.
 It will apear as X Window.